Barnet Synagogue

 The Barnet Synagogue, commonly called the Barnet Shul, is an Orthodox Jewish congregation and synagogue, located in Eversleigh Road, New Barnet, in the Borough of Barnet, London, England, in the United Kingdom.

 The Barnet Synagogue congregation is a member of the United Synagogue.

+In January 2025, Rabbi Moshe Chaim Lister and Rebbetzen Miri Lister were appointed as the new rabbinic couple to serve the community.